Shwai-He/Shwai-He.github.io/_pages/about.md

   - /about.html
 ---

-I am a research assistant at University of Maryland, College Park.
+I am a first-year Ph.D. student at University of Maryland, College Park.
+Currently, I am a research intern advised by [Dr. Tianlong Chen](https://tianlong-chen.github.io/) at Massachusetts Institute of Technology (CSAIL@MIT).
 Previously, I was a research assistant at the Research Institute of Intelligent Complex Systems at Fudan University, supervised by [Prof.Siqi Sun](https://intersun.github.io/).
 Before that, I was a research intern at JD Explore Academy, supervised by [Dr. Liang Ding](https://liamding.cc/) and [Prof. Dacheng Tao](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/dacheng-tao.html).

 My research interests primarily lie in the area of deep learning, model compression, natural language processing (NLP), and AI + X (e.g., health, finance).
 I start with data, models, objectives, optimization, and better adaptation to various downstream tasks to investigate how to efficiently, sufficiently, and trustworthily transfer knowledge from large-scale data to the parameters of the pre-training model.